bottledcode/RFC/drafts/records.md

 #### ReflectionClass support

 It can be used to inspect records, their properties, and methods.
-Any attempt to modify record properties via reflection will throw an exception, maintaining immutability.
+Any attempt to modify finalized record properties via reflection will throw a `ReflectionException` exception, maintaining immutability.

 ``` php
 $point = Point(3, 4);